Nicole Kidman biography

 With a movie career beckoning and her mother having been diagnosed with breast cancer, Kidman dropped out of school at 17 to devote herself entirely to film and family.
 Her mother eventually recovered, and Kidman had become a film and TV veteran by 1989, when she made her U.S. debut the thriller Dead Calm

 .
 Though the film was only a modest financial success, it sparked a mad scramble among producers and directors to spearhead the ravishing redhead's next project.

 Although her career started to look bleak with numerous flops, the turn of the century breathed new air into Kidman.
-Her starring role in The Others was the sleeper hit of the summer, and her performance opposite Ewan McGregor in the musical Moulin Rouge earned her her first Academy Award nomination for Best Actress as well as a Golden Globe.
+Her starring role in The Others was the sleeper hit of the summer, and her performance opposite Ewan McGregor in the musical Moulin Rouge! earned her her first Academy Award nomination for Best Actress as well as her second Golden Globe award.